rodionvolovik/libft/README.md

 ## Task

-The description of this project is in [pdf](https://github.com/rodionvolovik/libft/blob/master/libft.en.pdprovide
+The description of this project is provided in [pdf](https://github.com/rodionvolovik/libft/blob/master/libft.en.pdf)